Bor1s/jwt_cli/README.md

 # JwtCli

-A CLI for generating Json Web Tokens
+A CLI for generating Json Web Tokens.
+Running `jwt_cli` will guide you through a few prompt steps, generate a token and copy it to your clipboard.

+**NOTE**: to make copying to clipboard work make sure you have pbcopy (OS X) or xclip (debian/ubuntu) installed on your system.

 # TODO